fergiemcdowall/stopword/README.md

 ## Breaking change!
 Language codes are changed from ISO-639-1 (two characters) to ISO-639-3.
 This to have room for more small languages that wasn't specified in ISO-639-1.

+If you haven't specified any stopword lists and just gone with the default (which is English), it should continue working without the need for any change.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]
 [![Build Status][CI-image]][CI-url]